tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard pubkey -c ABCD:01234567
 ```

-And/or pass the User PIN as a file, for non-interactive use":
+And/or pass the User PIN as a file, for non-interactive use:

 ```
 $ opgpcard pubkey -p <user-pin-file>